ahmadajmi/CSS-Grid-Layout/README.md

 # Introduction to CSS Grid Layout Module

-Back to the old days of creating web pages, we used HTML tables to create page layout, and then we started to use some CSS properties like floats combined with clearfix and box-sizing.
+Back to the old days of creating web pages, we used HTML tables to create page layout, and then we started to use some CSS properties like floats combined with clearfix, and box-sizing.
 Another option is to use a CSS framework to help us create the complex layouts we need.

 As web applications becomes more and more complex in different domains including layouts and responsive design, we need as web developers a more natural and native way to do complex layouts easily without any hacks and workarounds.
-Fortunately a new solution for creating layouts comes with [CSS Grid Layout Module](https://drafts.csswg.org/css-grid-1/).
+Fortunately a new solution for creating layouts comes with [CSS Grid Layout Module](http://www.w3.org/TR/css-grid-1/).

 In this introduction we will discover the new **CSS Grid Layout Module**, the current browser support, and how it works with some practical examples.

 ## What is CSS Grid Layout?

-The core idea behind the Grid Layout is to divide a web page into columns and rows, and then we have the ability to position and size the building block elements based on the rows and columns we created.
+The core idea behind the Grid Layout is to divide the web page into columns and rows, and then we have the ability to position and size the building block elements based on the rows and columns we have created.

-The Grid also gives us a flexible way to change layouts elements position with CSS at different breakpoints using media queries without any change to HTML structure.
+The Grid also gives us a flexible way to change layout elements position with CSS at different breakpoints using media queries without any change to HTML structure.

 ## Browser Support

-Before we can div more into the Grid Layout, we need to talk about the current [browser support](http://caniuse.com/#feat=css-grid), and how we can enable it in the current browsers.
+Before we can div more into the Grid, we need to talk about the current [browser support](http://caniuse.com/#feat=css-grid), and how we can enable it in the current browsers.

 ![browser-support](https://cloud.githubusercontent.com/assets/626005/11093188/5eeace82-8891-11e5-83ad-59ace53d8164.jpg)